UWPCE-PythonCert/PythonCertDevel220/source/modules/lesson03/assignment.rst

    We are just developing the backend here.
 Imagine your module(s) will be called from a web app (which is outside the scope of this project).

 #.
-Create a customer model and database that can be used at HPNorton.
+Create a customer model and database that can be used at HP Norton.
     - At a minimum, the following information needs to be stored:
         - Customer ID.
         - Name.